mike-piotrowski/recipies-web/README.md

-# recipies-web
+# recipes-web
-This is a website dedicated to food recipies.
+This is a website dedicated to food recipes.